Working in a Standing Position - Working in Standing/Sitting Positions

 Continuous standing or sitting while working is a common source of discomfort and fatigue.
 Frequent changes of body positions, including alternating between sitting and standing, helps to avoid fatigue.

-- Adjust the workstation to the proper height.
+- Adjust the workstation to the proper height for the user.
 Refer to the document Working in a Standing Position for more information.

-- Use a swivel chair with an adjustable seat height.
+- Use a swivel chair or alternative chair with an adjustable seat height.

 - Adjust the chair seat height to suit the user.